The Complete Guide to Starting Cello Lessons

 Average lesson rating

-If your child doesn’t show any interest in playing the cello or listening to cello music, forcing them to take lessons can do more harm than good.
+If the student doesn’t show any interest in playing the cello or listening to cello music, forcing them to take lessons can do more harm than good.
 Besides, they won’t be motivated enough to practice or improve, which will frustrate both the child and the teacher.

 Instead of pushing cello lessons, try to encourage your child’s interests.
 There are plenty of other activities that your child might actually love to try and learn.
 And if they do express an interest in music, consider other instruments besides the cello.

-Will the student be able to practice regularly?
+Will the student be able to practice cello regularly?

 Cello isn’t an easy instrument to play and requires a significant amount of time, energy, and focus to learn.
 No matter how old you are or what level you’re at, having a consistent practice routine is the key to making progress on the cello.

-If your child is under 8 years old, it’s a good idea to encourage them to play the cello regularly – around 4 times a week for about 15 to 20 minutes each time.
+If the student is under 13 years old, it’s a good idea to encourage them to play the cello regularly – around 4 times a week for about 15 to 20 minutes each time.
 As a parent, you don’t need to be monitoring them the whole time, but helping them find the right amount of consistent practice can really make a difference.

-Based on our recent article on lesson costs, the average price for one-hour cello lesson is $70.
-That being said, it’s important to find a great teacher who charges a reasonable cost and provides your child a great cello curriculum.
-To find your right cello teacher, check out our recent article “How to Find an Exceptional Cello Teacher.
+Based on our recent article on cello lesson costs, the average price for one-hour cello lesson is $70.
+That being said, it’s important to find a great teacher who charges a reasonable cost and provides a great cello curriculum.
+To find your right cello teacher, check out our article “How to Find an Exceptional Cello Teacher.“

-You can find exceptional cello instructors with reasonable pricing.
-At Lesson With You, we offer half-hour cello lessons for $35 with teachers who hold at least a Bachelor’s degree in cello performance from top music schools.
+At Lesson With You, we offer half-hour cello lessons for $35 with teachers advanced degrees in cello, no contracts required.

 When is my child ready to begin cello?